 B. Air Conditioning Units

-In the event of any conflict between the remaining terms of this Agreement and section IX, this section IX shall control.
 In response to the COVID-19 pandemic, the University of Hartford has implemented policies and procedures focused on the continued health, safety, and security of each student resident.
 As a resident within University Housing, the COVID-19 pandemic or similar public health crises will impact Your housing experience as ORL continues to make public health-informed decisions.
 As a condition of living in Housing, the University requires You acknowledge and agree to comply with the following policies.